Skip to main content

 Others

-Other settings can be customized via GFPNativeAdRenderingSetting and GFPNativeSimpleAdRenderingSetting.
-Please refer to the following guides: Native / Native Simple
+Other settings can be changed via GFPNativeAdRenderingSetting and GFPNativeSimpleAdRenderingSetting.
+Please refer to the Native / Native Simple guides.

 Default Native Template

-When applying default GfpNativeTemplateOptions as shown in the example above, native ads will be rendered through the default template built into the SDK as shown in the image below.
+When applying GFPNativeTemplateOptions with default values as shown in the example above, the native ad will be rendered through the default template built into the SDK as shown in the image below.

 image